MaxBittker/webcam-shader-boilerplate/README.md

-# glslify-big-triangle-boilerplate
+# webcam-shader-boilerplate

-This is an opinionated starter repo for writing fragment shader code with the aid of the glslify ecosystem.
+This is an opinionated starter repo for writing fragment shader code that interacts with webcam input in the browser!

-(Want to get started right away in your browser?
-Consider [glslb.in](http://glslb.in/). )

 `npm run start` to start the devserver.